mthmontes/mthmontes/README.md

 <div align="center">
 ➜ A student who wants to transform the world with the <em>power of technology</em>. <br>
-  Stack in <strong>progress</strong>: Python, JavaScript, React, React Native. ⚛️
+  Stack in <strong>progress</strong>: Python, JavaScript, React and Ruby.
 </div>
 <br>
 <div align="center">